Climate Jargon

 Electric vehicle (EV): Vehicle powered only by electricity from a large rechargeable battery

-Electricity supplier: Company that sells electricity to customers, sent over wires operated by a separate utility
+Electricity supplier: Company that sells electricity to customers, sent over wires operated by a separate power company

 Electrification: Replacing systems that burn fossil fuels with systems that use electricity